Early Education - Free Entitlement

 Can my child attend more than one setting?

-3/4 year old children can attend a maximum of
+Children can attend a maximum of two providers

-receives the funding for the Free Entitlement as this will be split
+setting receives the funding for the Free Entitlement unless their

 How may I take the 15 hours?

 The 15 hours can be delivered flexibly in line with parental

 demand and the settings capacity to deliver flexibly.
 The framework

 - Not before 7am or after 7pm